bradfrost/atomic-design/chapter-5.md

 The Holy Grail removes any duplication of effort and ensures the pattern library and the applications using the patterns remain synchronized.
 Sounds like a dream, right?

 As it turns out, this dream can be a reality.
 Lonely Planet, the travel guide company, established a Holy Grail-style design system they call [Rizzo](http://rizzo.lonelyplanet.com/).
-They created an API for their UI patterns that feeds into both their production environment as well as their pattern library.
+Through some smart architecture, they created an API for their UI patterns that feeds into both their production environment as well as their pattern library.
 The result is a centralized design system that ensures their live application and documentation remains perfectly in sync with one another.

 {% include figure.html src="../images/content/rizzo.png" caption="Lonely Planet created an API for their UI patterns that is consumed by both their pattern library and production environment.
 By architecting their design system in this manner, changes to UI patterns are automatically reflected in both the pattern library and production environment, keeping things in sync and thereby achieving the Holy Grail." %}

+Achieving the design system Holy Grail is no easy task, as it requires sophisticated technical architecture, smart people to set it all up, and a relatively centralized organizational culture.
+How you go about chasing the Holy Grail — or even if you can achieve it — is dependent on a whole load of factors, including your technical architecture and organizational makeup.

 ### Jumping technical hurdles
-Achieving the design system Holy Grail is no easy task, as it requires sophisticated technical architecture and smart people to set it all up.
-How you go about chasing the Holy Grail — or even if you can achieve it — is dependent on a whole load of factors, including your technical architecture and organizational makeup.
+Keeping a pattern library in sync with production environments requires sharing code in a smart, scalable, and maintainable way.
+Detailing all the different strategies and considerations around the Holy Grail would necessitate its own book, but let's at least

+#### The frontend of things
 In my experience, I've found that sharing CSS and some JS with the production environment is relatively easy, but sharing markup is tough.
+- [Using Grunt with Pattern Lab](http://bradfrost.com/blog/post/using-grunt-with-pattern-lab/)

+#### Taming markup with temptlating languages
-As we discussed in Chapter 3, using HTML templating languages makes markup portable and dynamic.
-Templating language should match the production environment - The closer you can get to matching your pattern library and production templating .
+As we discussed in Chapter 3, using HTML templating languages —such as Mustache, Handlebars, Twig, Jade, Nunjucks, and a slew of others — makes markup portable and dynamic.
+Many CMSes and application environments make use  Templating language should match the production environment - The closer you can get to matching your pattern library and production templating .

+Phase 2 Drupal example.

+#### Deployment
+Marcelo Somers

 Be careful to keep documentation accessible to non developers.
+Keeping the pattern library and

 - Look for opportunities to automate documentation
-- [Using Grunt with Pattern Lab](http://bradfrost.com/blog/post/using-grunt-with-pattern-lab/)

-How can you set up your applications and pattern library to achieve the Holy Grail?
-Developer Marcelo Somers outlined several methods for thoughtfully keeping your pattern library and production environments in sync.
-[Chasing the holy grail](https://medium.com/@marcelosomers/chasing-the-holy-grail-bbc0b7cce365#.vy45rkm7m)

-### Centralized vs decentralized
+### Is your culture Holy Grail compatible?
 There are a number of reasons why an organization may *not* be able to achieve the Holy Grail.
 Perhaps your organization has digital products on many different platforms using wildly different technologies.

+{% include figure.html src="../images/fpo.png" caption="Draft US Design System" %}

 For example, the U.S. government's design system — called the U.S. Web Digital Standards — is a collection of UI components and visual styles meant to help people making government websites make more consistent UIs.
-It would be amazing to see a Holy Grail-style system  However, due to the vastness and decentralized nature of the organization, it's not really achievable.
+It would be amazing to see a Holy Grail-style system implemented at this scale, but due to the vastness and decentralized nature of the organization, it's not achievable without some dramatic restructuring of how federal governments get built.

 {% include figure.html src="../images/fpo.png" caption="Spectrum of centralized vs decentralized. " %}

-Technology alone can't achieve maintainable design systems; you must create a culture that communicates
+Technology alone can't achieve maintainable design systems; you must create a culture that communicates effectively.

 ## Make it cross-disciplinary
 Style guides often jump straight into code snippets and pattern usage for the benefit of the design system users.
 Of course a pattern library needs to be helpful for the people actually making use of the patterns, but **treating a style guide solely a developer resource limits its potential**.